-An introductory course designed to give the student an overview of the impact of business on society.
+This is an introductory course designed to give the student an overview of the impact of business on society.
 The course is intended to aid the student in obtaining a clear understanding of the way in which contemporary business functions through the interrelationships of marketing, management, and finance.
-Not open to students with previous credit in BUS 121 and/or BUS 230.
+It is not open to students with previous credit in BUS 121 and/or BUS 230.

 A study of mathematical concepts and processes as applied to business and finance.
 Students will develop skills required to perform with accuracy and facility mathematical operations integral to the interpretation and solution of business problems.
 Arithmetic operations, signed numbers, linear equations, percentage and statistical procedures are applied to such topics as accounting, retailing, risk management, banking, and finance.
 This course is a core course for the Business Technology A.A.S. degree and may be used to fulfill a business or general elective requirement.
 Prerequisite: MAT 087 or equivalent or Permission of Instructor.

 An introduction to accounting as a means of recording business activities.
 This course includes a study of the classification and recording of original business transactions, the preparation and evaluation of financial statements, and the application of Generally Accepted Accounting Principles.
 The course will incorporate appropriate computer technology in the instruction process.
 Prerequisite: MAT 087 or Permission of Instructor.

 This course is designed to give additional instruction and application to the topics covered in Financial Accounting (BUS 105).
 The course includes the study of the preparation of journal entries, financial statements, merchandising activities, cash, accounts receivable, plant assets and payroll.
 Co-requisite: BUS 105.